Konadu-Akwasi-Akuoko/AWS-Restart-Course/Security/12-Response/README.md

 - Response: Describes what you do when you detect a security threat
 - Analysis: Completes the cycle as you identify lessons learned and implement new measures to prevent the issue from occurring again in the future

-Response is the second phase of the security life cycle
+Response is the third phase of the security life cycle

 ## Event response